FREQUENTLY ASKED QUESTIONS:

 Who can put a GSP tracker on a vehicle?

 In Canada, if you are the owner of the vehicle you are tracking, it’s generally legal – whether the person driving knows about it or not.
 However, an individual cannot place a GSP tracker onto a vehicle if they do not own the vehicle, as it would infringe upon the person’s reasonable expectation of privacy.
-A Private Investigative Agency which provides GSP tracking, can assist individuals, corporations, government and non-profit entities in the monitoring of their assets in real-time.
+A Private Investigative Agency which provides GSP tracking can assist individuals, corporations, government, and non-profit entities; to monitor their assets in real-time.
+To purchase a GPS tracker or to obtain tracking services, please visit our online store.

 How can I become a Private Investigator in Ontario?

-To become a Private Investigator in Ontario, you will need to complete a ministry approved course either in person or online.
+To become a Private Investigator in Ontario, you will need to complete a Ministry-approved course either in person or online.
 Upon successful completion of the course, you will receive a confirmation number which will be used to verify your completion of the course and to then apply to take a written exam.
 Once you achieve the minimum passing grade on your exam, you can then apply for a Private Investigator license.
 A criminal and background check will be performed prior to any issue of license.
 And after that, it’s just a matter of getting hired by a licensed agency.
 To start the process now CLICK HERE.
-Good luck!
+Alternatively, post-secondary institutions such as Sheridan College offer a 2-year Private Investigation program, which provides in-depth preparation for your career.